Hospital Services Outsourcing Programme (HSOP)

 1. When is the project scheduled to begin and end?

-• Patients are outsourced from MOH hospitals to Private Healthcare Facilities (Kemudahan Perkhidmatan dan Jagaan Kesihatan Swasta – KPJKS) and Private Medical Centres under University Teaching Hospitals (Pusat Perubatan Swasta di bawah Hospital Pengajar Universiti – PPS-HPU) through the digital system known as the Hospital Services Outsourcing System (HSOS).
+• Patients are referred from MOH hospitals to Private Healthcare Facilities (Kemudahan Perkhidmatan dan Jagaan Kesihatan Swasta – KPJKS) and Private Medical Centres under University Teaching Hospitals (Pusat Perubatan Swasta di bawah Hospital Pengajar Universiti – PPS-HPU) through the digital system known as the Hospital Services Outsourcing System (HSOS).

 1. How does MOH hospital identify patients eligible for referral to panel providers under HSOP?